fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 #### F# tooltips

-In QuickInfo tooltips today, we reduce the length of generic signatures with a section below the signature.
+In QuickInfo tooltips today, we might consider to reduce the length of generic signatures with a section below the signature.
 We can do a similar thing for saying if something is nullable:

 ```
 member Foo : source: seq<'T> * predicate: ('T -> 'U -> bool) * item: 'U